NaniPoon/juniper-baron/README.md

-# nanipoon venture into Java and ML
+# Nanipoon ventures into Java and ML